We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Conjunctival amyloidosis typically stays within the eye and does not involve other organs or tissues.

-Although it may look alarming, a red spot on the eye is likely to be a subconjunctival hemorrhage.
-Typically, subconjunctival hemorrhages do not require medical treatment, and they will not affect a person’s vision.
+Although it may look alarming, a blood spot on the eye is likely to be a subconjunctival hemorrhage.
+Subconjunctival hemorrhages typically do not require medical treatment and will not affect a person’s vision.

-People should see a doctor if they experience pain, impaired vision, or discharge coming from the eye that the red spot is affecting.
+People should see a doctor if they experience pain, impaired vision, or discharge coming from the eye that has the red spot.

 Diabetic retinopathy may also cause a red spot on the eye.
-People who have diabetes can speak with a doctor if they notice any changes in their vision, such as floaters or blurring.
+People who have diabetes can consult a doctor if they notice any changes in their vision, such as floaters or blurring.